 It is desirable that the appropriate information from Tables 4.1, 4.2 and 4.3 be recorded in beacon registration databases or in other appropriate registers and be made available to SAR services in case of distress alerts.
-Examples of beacon registration cards are provided in the document C/S S.007 "Handbook of Regulations on 406 MHz and 121.5 MHz Beacons", which is annually updated by the Cospas-Sarsat Secretariat.
+Examples of beacon registration cards are provided in the document C/S S.007 "Handbook of Beacon Regulations", which is annually updated by the Cospas-Sarsat Secretariat.